This website uses cookies. Find out more in our Privacy Policy.

 The department of Facilities largely manages the college’s landscape with outside contractors who focus on lawn maintenance, tree care, and tree pruning.
 The primary portion of landscape care is done in the main campus area where residential halls and academic buildings are located.
 The work done in the south side of campus is mostly the removal of dead trees and invasive species.

 Facilities and the Center for Sustainability work together to enhance the sustainability of the landscape to fit the goals of the college.
 Examples include planting native and drought-resistant ground cover plants and trees, removing invasive species using goats, volunteer efforts to avoid using fossil-fueled machinery, and maintaining more than 50% tree canopy across campus.
+Read more in our campus landscape annual report.

 /